 Keeping the user on track to the successful journey

 Maintain presence inside your product and use interpersonal motivators such inside the product too.
 Another effective way to keep the users on track is by making the journey to success a series of small easily achievable steps that are unobtrusive to the user.
 We as humans hate leaving things unfinished and we love achieving goals.
 While designing this touchpoint is an important concept to known as “Endowment effect”, the gist of which is that the closer people think they are to completing something, the more likely they are to actually see it through.
 Linkedin and Quora does a great job leveraging this idea.
 Once they are successful, acknowledge it and reward it

 Repeating the success

-You don’t get a second chance for making a great first impression What happens after user lands to your product is the delicate opportunity to make or break a relationship.
+You don’t get a second chance for making a great first impression.
+What happens after the user happens across your product is the delicate opportunity to make or break a relationship.
 Every app brings a unique set of challenges.
 Using the tools and techniques learned above to measure, test and validate onboarding ideas.
 If you like this summary that has a lot of omission, here is the link to purchase the book.
 And here is the link to his tear-downs, which is as much informative as it is hilarious.
 I am in no way affiliated with Samuel Hullick, I just like the guy and his thoughts.
 When you are ready to test onboarding of your app, sign up for free to UXCam